 If you don't want to renew

-Keep in mind, though, that you should have other coverage in place before canceling your policy to avoid a lapse in coverage (and a potential rate increase down the road).
+Keep in mind, though, that you should have other coverage in place before canceling or non-renewing your policy to avoid a lapse in coverage (and a potential rate increase down the road).

 why your rate could change at renewal